Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data: Methods

 \subsection{Recurrences in reconstructed dynamics}

 We reconstruct the underlying dynamics from the preprocessed data sets using Taken's delay embedding method~\citep{Takens1981}.
-For this, delay vectors are generated from the scalar data points as $\mathbf{X}_t = [x_t, x_{t+\tau}, \ldots, x_{t+(m-1)\tau}]$ for $t = 1, 2, \ldots, N-m\tau$ to embed in an m-dimensional phase space~\citep{packard1980geometry}.
-Here, the delay time $\tau$ for embedding is obtained from the first minimum of the autocorrelation function for each data, while the embedding dimension ($m$), is estimated using the method of False Nearest Neighbours (FNN).
+For this, delay vectors are generated from $N$ scalar data points as $\mathbf{X}_t = [x_t, x_{t+\tau}, \ldots, x_{t+(m-1)\tau}]$ for $t = 1, 2, \ldots, N-m\tau$ to embed in an m-dimensional phase space~\citep{packard1980geometry}.
+Here, the delay time $\tau$ for embedding is obtained from the first minimum of the autocorrelation function for each data \citep{tan2023selecting}, while the embedding dimension $m$, is estimated using the method of False Nearest Neighbours (FNN) \citep{kennel1992determining}.
 In our analysis, we set $m=4$, since that is the value obtained for the majority of the data sets.

-The dynamics thus reconstructed in the m-dimensional phase space is projected in 2-dimensions $(x(t)$ vs $x(t + \tau ))$, shown in Figure~\ref{fig:ReconstPhase} for the stars included in Figure~\ref{fig:LC}.
+The dynamics thus reconstructed in the m-dimensional phase space can be projected in 2-dimensions $(x(t)$ vs $x(t + \tau ))$, for visualization, as shown in Figure~\ref{fig:ReconstPhase} for the stars included in Figure~\ref{fig:LC}.
 For any bounded system, the embedded trajectory visits the same region of the phase space several times and the resulting recurrence pattern is characteristic of the underlying dynamics of the system.

 The Recurrence Plot (RP)~\citep{Eckmann1995} constructed from the delay vectors captures these recurrence patterns~\citep{Marwan2007}.
-For this we compute the recurrence matrix ($R$) that encodes the recurrence relationships between delay vectors, with elements of binary values (0 or 1) as follows:
+For this, we compute the recurrence matrix ($R$) that encodes the recurrence relationships between delay vectors, with elements of binary values (0 or 1) as follows:

-where $\Theta$ is the Heaviside step function, $\| \cdot \|$ denotes an Euclidean distance and $\epsilon$ defines the threshold distance for two points $X_i$ and $X_j$ to be considered "recurring".
-For the dimension $m=4$ chosen, we take $\epsilon=0.16$ \citep{jacob2018recurrence}.
+where $\Theta$ is the Heaviside step function, $\| \cdot \|$ denotes the Euclidean distance between the two points $X_i$ and $X_j$and $\epsilon$ defines the threshold distance for the points to be considered "recurring".
+For the chosen embedding dimension $m=4$, we take $\epsilon=0.16$, to ensure comparability across all datasets..